Artificial intelligence and elections: 2024 elections

 During the months before the December 2024 Ghanaian general election, a network of at least 171 fake accounts has been used to spam social media.
 Posts have been used by a group identified as "@TheTPatriots" to promote the New Patriotic Party, although it is not known whether the two are connected.
 All the networks' posts were "highly likely" to have been generated by ChatGPT and appear to be the "first secretly partisan network using AI to influence elections in Ghana".
 The opposition National Democratic Congress was also criticized with its leader John Mahama being called a drunkard.

 India

 2024 elections

 In the 2024 Indian general election, politicians used deepfakes in their campaign materials.
 These deepfakes included politicians who had died prior to the election.
 Mathuvel Karunanidhi's party posted with his likeness even though he had died 2018.
 A video The All-India Anna Dravidian Progressive Federation party posted showed an audio clip of Jayaram Jayalalithaa even though she had died in 2016.
 The Deepfakes Analysis Unit (DAU) is an open source platform created in March 2024 for the public to share misleading content and assess if it had been AI-generated.

 AI was also used to translate political speeches in real time.
 This translating ability was widely used to reach more voters.

+Indonesia

+2024 elections

+In the 2024 Indonesian presidential election, Prabowo Subianto made extensive use of AI-generated art in his campaign, which ranged from images of himself as an adorable child to various child portrayals in his advertisements.
+The Indonesian Children's Protection Commission condemned these ads, labeling them as a form of misuse.
+Other candidates, Anies Baswedan and Ganjar Pranowo, also incorporated AI art into their campaigns.
+Throughout the election period, all presidential candidates faced attacks from deepfakes, both in video and audio formats.